jclry1/An-Gairdin---MS1/README.md

 ##### Styling of Social Links
 Based on the UCD Resume walkthrough project.

+##### Gallery
+The gallery is based on content on [W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) and has additional styling to maintain the look and feel of this site - padding, background colour.

 ## Acknowledgements
 For initial general guidance on the development of the MS-1 project and the README, the following pages were very helpful: